 ADOT is proceeding with right-of-way acquisition and the procurement of final design and construction services.
 The design-build-maintain contractor or “Developer” will be selected at the end of 2015 and construction will begin in early 2016.
 The freeway is planned to be open to traffic in late 2019 or early 2020.

 The Chandler Boulevard Extension Project will be the first step in the South Mountain Freeway construction process.
 This extension will mitigate access/egress changes that will result from construction of the freeway.
 The City of Phoenix will manage construction of this extension of Chandler Boulevard from 27th Avenue alignment east one mile to the road’s current western terminus.
-The Chandler Boulevard extension project will begin construction in fall 2015 and will be complete in fall 2016.
+The Chandler Boulevard extension project will begin construction as early as mid May 2016.
+Pre-construction activities will begin in July 2015.

 The freeway is funded by state, federal, and local dollars.
 ADOT has determined that pursuant to the unsolicited proposal submitted to construct the freeway, construction will follow a public-private partnership helping to speed construction and reduce overall cost of the project.
 The freeway would not be tolled under any public-private partnership proposal, but would include a private group involved with design, construction and maintenance of the 22-mile-long freeway.

 The freeway will run east and west along Pecos Road and then north and south between 55th and 63rd avenues, connecting with Interstate 10 on each end (see map